Letter spacing as a curve

 }

-The em tracking is computed on that rendered size, so it moves with the viewport too.
-A token doesn't have one tracking value, it has a range that tracks the size.
+A step's rendered size isn't fixed, it moves with viewport width: a step that's 28px on a narrow screen might be 32px on a wide one.
+The em tracking is computed on that rendered size, so it moves with the viewport too, which means a single token doesn't have one tracking value, it has a range that tracks the size.

 On calibration